Skip to main content

 (Current price, subject to change)

-The iopool EcO Start has quietly become the default community recommendation among TFP Forum users who want continuous ORP monitoring without recurring fees. pcworld's smart-home desk framed the value case directly — ORP readings every 15 mins at a price that undercuts subscription-based competition.
-The EcO app produces dosing recommendations with exact product amounts versus vague guidance, and the monitor handles chlorine, saltwater, and bromine pools from one hardware SKU.
-Compared to the Taylor K-2006 manual liquid-test kit (the accuracy reference serious owners use), Amazon verified-purchaser consensus reports ORP readings that track within a few points across 5,000-plus aggregated ratings.
-Battery and electrode life run roughly 1 yr per cell per manufacturer specs verified against bob-vila pool-monitor primers.
-Relative to the Crystal Chlorine/Bromine at $449 plus a $99/yr subscription, the iopool produces the same ORP-plus-pH chemistry signal with a 3-year ownership delta of $288 in iopool's favor.
-The 15-min interval is one tier slower than Crystal's 10 mins, but for routine residential pools the difference rarely produces actionable chemistry events the 15-min cadence missed. consumerreports tracking puts the practical value at roughly 12 mins of weekly time saved versus pool-store testing.
+The iopool monitor is built for owners who want continuous ORP monitoring without recurring fees.
+The value case is direct — ORP readings every 15 mins at a price that undercuts subscription-based competition.
+The EcO app produces dosing recommendations with exact product amounts versus vague guidance, and the monitor handles chlorine and bromine pools, hot tubs, and swim spas from one hardware SKU.
+Compared to the Taylor K-2006 manual liquid-test kit, it trades a single lab-grade weekend reading for a continuous ORP-plus-pH signal you can check any time.
+Relative to the Crystal Chlorine/Bromine at $449, the iopool produces a comparable ORP-plus-pH signal with zero subscription, which substantially lowers 3-yr cost.
+The 15-min interval runs one tier slower than Crystal's 10 mins, but for routine residential pools that difference rarely produces an actionable chemistry event the slower cadence missed.

 What We Love

-• No subscription ever — $359 flat, full data access in the hardware price
+• No subscription ever — $359 flat, with full data access in the hardware price

 • 15-min ORP polling — 96 readings per day catches drift before algae blooms